Skip to content

 Maintenance Guide

-• Time to spare: Set aside some time to clean, lubricate, and inspect the machine.
+• Time: Set aside some time inspect the machine, clean it, and add lubrication if needed.
 Think of it as a small investment that keeps your bot running smoothly.

-• Replacement parts: Keep a stock of commonly replaced parts like belts, rods, and nuts.
-This minimizes time-loss.
+• Replacement parts: Keeping a small stock of commonly replaced parts will help (e.g. belts, rods, screws, and nuts), especially with upgrades.

 Lubrication